 Prior to assuming the office of Bishop, Pastor Crist served as Associate to the Bishop for 5 years, and Director of the Northern Rockies Institute of Theology for 18 years.
 She served congregations in Great Falls, Montana, and Cambridge, Massachusetts, and started in ministry as a campus pastor.
 She served on the Transition Team that helped put together the Montana Synod from the predecessor churches, and was elected Synod Secretary at the Constituting Convention.
 She served in that capacity for 12 years.
 She has worked with the Montana Association of Churches for many years, including serving as President, and as part of the teaching staff for the Lay Ministry Institute.
 She has served on the Board of Lutheran World Relief.
-Her community service over the years has included chairing boards for the local YWCA, the PTA and the hospital’s Women’s Health Board, and has written a column for Montana Woman Magazine for 12 years.
+Her community service over the years has included chairing boards for the local YWCA, the PTA and the hospital’s Women’s Health Board, and wrote a column for Montana Woman Magazine for 12 years.

 Bishop Crist was elected Chair of the ELCA Conference of Bishops in 2011 for a four-year term.
 She currently serves on the Board of the Montana Association of Christians, and on the Board of Luther Seminary.
 She served as a member of the ELCA Task Force on Communal Discernment, the Bishops’ Liaison Committee for Ecumenical and Interfaith Relations, and the Bishops’ Domestic Ready Bench.
 She currently chairs the Bishops' Justice Ready Bench, and is on the ELCA Church Council's Theological Education Advisory Committee.